OAGi/Score/docs/user_guide/index.rst

 since the previous revision of the code list.
 To revise the detail of a code list value:

-1. In the Code List Values table on the `”Edit Code List” page <#view-detail-of-an-agency-id-list>`__ of a code list with revision number 2 or more, click on the row of the code list value to be updated.
+1. In the Code List Values table on the `"Edit Code List" page <#view-detail-of-an-agency-id-list>`__ of a code list with revision number 2 or more, click on the row of the code list value to be updated.

-2. The “Edit Code List Value” dialog is open.
+2. The "Edit Code List Value" dialog is open.
 Detail of the code list value can be updated as follows.

    1. *Code*.
 Change is not allowed.